humayonzafar/react-rms/README.md

 * [Contact](#contact)

 ## General Information
 This is a react based application used for learning React.js with functional based approach.
 It uses The Movie Database API ([TMDB](https://www.themoviedb.org/)) for listing the latest movies.
 The movies can be searched as well.
-The searched movie displays brief description about the movie, its revenue, budget running time..
+The searched movie displays brief description about the movie, its revenue, budget and running time.
+The move details page also display the cast with their real name and the name which the actor played in that pmovie.

 ## Technologies Used
 - [React.js](https://reactjs.org/)